ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • Are there any project risks your team currently faces that need additional support from higher-level management or other departments outside ours?

-• How can we ensure open communication channels between different levels of staff members to promote a collaborative culture within the organization?
+• How can we ensure open communication channels between staff members at different levels to promote a collaborative culture within the organization?

-• Does everyone on your team have the necessary skills for their role effectively, or do certain positions require additional training or further development opportunities like employee workshops or conferences?
+• Does everyone on your team have the necessary skills to perform their role, or do certain positions effectively require additional training or further development opportunities, such as employee workshops or conferences?

 Ted Skinner